 Occupational Health Clinic

-The Occupational Health Clinic assures a safe and healthful working environment for the military and civilian employees at Fort Bliss and William Beaumont Army Medical Center.
+The Occupational Health Clinic supports a safe and healthful working environment for the military and civilian employees at Fort Bliss and William Beaumont Army Medical Center.

-All visits to the OH Physician, except for acute injuries, must be made by appointment.
-Appointments are scheduled by contacting 915 569-2297.
-Other visits, like inprocessing, are on a walk in basis.
-Patients are reminded to show courtesy by notifying the Occupational Health Section of appointment cancellations.
+All visits to the OH Physician must be made by appointment.
+Appointments are scheduled by contacting 915 742-5302/5247.
+Other visits, like inprocessing,of Active Duty Military Personnel and N95 Respirator Clearance are on a walk in basis per our walk in hours.
+Patients are reminded to show courtesy by notifying the Occupational Health Clinic of appointment cancellations.
 Children are not allowed in the Occupational Health Clinic.

 - Medical Surveillance examinations for employees working in areas with potential exposures to health hazards.